How to respond to bad reviews

 Encourage happy customers to write a review

-Consumers trust customer reviews and will seek them out before choosing a product or service so whereever possible encourage customers who have had a positive experience to leave a comment or write a testimonial.
+Consumers trust customer reviews and will seek them out before choosing a product or service so wherever possible encourage customers who have had a positive experience to leave a comment or write a testimonial.

 You can learn more about testimonials and how they fit in to your PR and social media plan HERE.